SchrodingersGat/KiBoM/README.md

 ## Usage

-The *KiBOM_CLI* script can be run directly from KiCad or from the command line, e.g.
+The KiBoM script can be run directly from KiCad or from the command line, e.g.

 `python -m kibom "%I" "%O.csv"`